DjikstraCS/CTF-Write-Ups/PicoCTF/Reverse Engineering/keygenme-py.md

 				i += 1
 ```

-In the second section of the `check_key()` method, the program is using SHA-2 to hash the hard-coded username `SCHOFIELD`, picking out seemingly random hard-coded values from it and comparing it to the rest of the license.
+In the second section of the `check_key()` method, the program is using SHA-2 to hash the hard-coded username `SCHOFIELD`, picking out seemingly random hard-coded values from it and comparing it to the last part of the license.

 ```py
 	if key[i] != hashlib.sha256(username_trial).hexdigest()[4]: